 Think of it like a story.
-You’re putting your customer in the center of the narrative and showing them scenes that are relevant for them.
-This Personalized Video from Cedarville University illustrates how it works.
+You’re putting your customer in the centre of the narrative and showing them scenes that are relevant for them.
+This Personalised Video from Cedarville University illustrates how it works.

-We’ve seen personalized education campaigns earn 7x higher CTR and a 46% conversion rate.
+We’ve seen personalised education campaigns earn 7x higher CTR and a 46% conversion rate.

 Make Your Videos Contextual

 Your data goes further when used in the right context.
 Things like the device the viewer is using, the location they’re streaming the video from, the time of day and so forth can all influence what type of content they should see.
 And that means the video needs to change based on those contextual parameters.

 - A video that prompts users to install an app can have the link to the app store when the viewer is on a mobile device.

 - If your customer is in a cold location, show them offers related to winter wear or sunny getaways.